-Creating patterns for clothing and accessories production is a skilled practice.
-The detail and technique behind each pattern ensure that products are made to specification with a minimal margin of error.
+Creating patterns for clothing and accessories is a skilled practice due to the detail and technique behind each pattern that will ensure your products are made to specification with a minimal margin of error.
 If you lack the technical skill or time needed to transform creative vision into an actual product, you may opt to hire a professional pattern cutter.

-At the Sustainable Fashion Collective, we believe that a basic understanding of pattern cutting will enrich your ability as a designer running a business, ultimately, saving you both time and money.
+At The Sustainable Fashion Collective, we believe that a basic understanding of pattern cutting will enrich your ability as a designer running a business, ultimately, saving you both time and money.
 As you develop a more in-depth understanding of three-dimensional form, you can begin to drape fabric and design unique products, masterful in their execution and support your design process with the freedom to create technically challenging products.
+This is especially vital in the circumstances of a pandemic when working with others is limited, or you have less equipment to hand.

 We're excited to bring you this step-by-step Introduction to Pattern Cutting Masterclass to guide you through essential techniques for creating patterns for clothes.